 She has also launched Eco Tools, a cruelty free, 100 per cent green line of makeup brushes and bags.
-All are made with hemp, bamboo, recycled PET (what’s this?) lining, recycled metals and plant-based inks (www.parispresents.com click on Eco Tools).
+All are made with hemp, bamboo, recycled PET lining, recycled metals and plant-based inks (www.parispresents.com click on Eco Tools).

 According to Vegetarian Times magazine, 3.2 per cent of the American population are now vegetarian (2008), a growing trend which Alicia may have keyed into with her dietary theories.

 “When I first started this lifestyle it was still being viewed as something extreme or rebellious.
 But in recent years I feel as if there’s been a shift.
-As we’re becoming more aware of how our foods systems are broken, the idea that adopting a plant-based diet is something that can make us all healthier has really been gaining traction.
+As we’re becoming more aware of how our food systems are broken, the idea that adopting a plant-based diet is something that can make us all healthier has really been gaining traction.
 People are coming to this from many different places – meat-eaters who just want really great skin to junk-food lovers looking to save the planet.”